flegall/florent-legall-dot-com/src/articles/why-i-write-tests.md

 Are you **enjoying** it ?

 In many software development teams, a large amount of people do not like writing tests.
 This doesn't mean they don't write tests, but they treat this activity as a chore and delay it after implementation.
-As a result the tests that get written are of **lower quality than the production code** they tests.
+As a result the tests that get written are of **lower quality than the production code** they are written against.

 This is **sad** and has many **downsides**:

-- This makes **testing less attractive** to people as the current tests are of lower quality.
+- This makes **testing feel less attractive** to people as the current tests are of lower quality.
+- This makes **improving tests feel less attractive** too.
 - This makes **bugfixing more difficult**, as it's more difficult to step in the test suites, it's a lot harder to write a test case that reproduce the issue.
 - All in all, this contributes to **a vicious circle** where writing and maintaining tests is seen as a chore, tests are of poor quality.